fekxs/blog_app/media/blogmedia/README.md

-This folder want to use stroe blog media
+This folder want to use store blog media